Or, “Can I Make My Assault Marines/Inceptors/Infiltrators/Stormtalon Ravenwing?”

 The Dark Angels’ Ravenwing company is as mysterious in the lore as it is misunderstood in real life.
 There are two common misconceptions about the Ravenwing I wanted to clear up in this piece.
 First, the Ravenwing are the Dark Angels’ cavalry company, not their fast attack company.
 Second, I’ll touch on the role of aircraft within Space Marine chapters and the Dark Angels in particular.

-Interestingly, while Deathwing Terminators are probably the Dark Angels’ most recognizable unit, the Ravenwing were one of the very first aspects of the chapter to be established.
+Let’s look at the history of the Ravenwing’s life throughout the development of Warhammer 40,000.
+While Deathwing Terminators are probably the Dark Angels’ most recognizable unit, the Ravenwing were one of the very first aspects of the chapter to be established.
 White Dwarf 96 (December 1987):

 Number seven company is a specialised recon and attack company, known as the ‘Raven Wing’.
 Instead of the usual Dark Angel motif, Brothers of the company sport a black wing overlaid by the company number on the right shoulder armour.
 Equipped and trained for high-speed reconnaissance, the Raven Wing specialises in hit-and-run warfare and search-and-destroy missions.